rs3lab/TCLocks/docs/artifact.md

 run TCLocks using the disk image.
 There is also a section guides [how to create the disk image](#how-to-create-the-disk-image) from scratch.
+Until otherwise noted, all the steps are executed on the host machine.

 ## 1. Clone the TCLocks repo
 ---